alexfunnell-zz/gazelle-deprecated/README.md

 ### 4) Create a GIF from a series of mosaics at varying tile scales

-This will create a series of mosaics for a range of scales and then combined them together as a GIF with a specified frames per second.
+This will create a series of mosaics for a range of scales and then combined them together as a GIF with specified frames per second.
 You can adjust the order with `--ascending`.

 <p align="center">
     <img src="media/readme/small.gif">